sancho1952007/Feedback/README.md

 # Feedback
-This Is The Official Feedback Page To Give Feedback/Bugs/Suggestion Of My Projects...
+This Is **NOT ANYMORE** The Official Feedback Page To Give Feedback/Bugs/Suggestion Of My Projects...

 <br>